octomix/josson/README.md

         {}->customer.name->upperCase() ==>""

 6. Function name is case-insensitive.
-   A path argument takes the function's current node as its parent.
+Function parameter can refer to a child node of the step.

         josson.getNode("customer.UPPERCase(name)")
         ==>